klkode/cthulhu-character-vault/README.md

 - Create server
     - express project with routing, with placeholder 200 responses

-- Gather list of open licence material that users will be able to select as details for their character
+- Gather list of open licence material that users will be able to select as details for their character (ie. backgrounds and skills)

 - Create databases (migrations)

-- Create seeds with sample character sheet data
+- Create seeds with the selection data(backgrounds and skills) and some sample character sheet data

 - Deploy client and server projects so all commits will be reflected in production